porbee/dotfiles/README.md

 ## install

+> [!WARNING]
+> In order to proceed, you will need to execute some scripts that require superuser rights.
+I recommend you read the scripts to know what changes might be happening in your machine.
+>
+> If you have not backed up your config files, now its time. **Proceed at your own risk**.

 You can clone the repository wherever you want.
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/porbee/dotfiles.git && cd dotfiles/INSTALLER && source bootstrap.sh
 ```

-Then follow the indications that the bootstrap script gives you, selecting the options that you want and suites you more.
+Then follow the indications that the `bootstrap` script gives you, selecting the options that you want and suites you more.

+## uninstall

+In order to uninstall, you had to execute `bootstrap.sh`.
+Then you have to enter the `INSTALLER/configs_uninstall` directory and execute [dotclean.sh](https://github.com/porbee/dotfiles/blob/main/INSTALLER/configs_uninstall/dotclean.sh), and proceed following the steps of the uninstallation.

 ## level

-## uninstall
+> [!NOTE]
+> This feature is unfinished and needs to be polished, more info on the level executables inside the [directory](https://github.com/porbee/dotfiles/tree/main/INSTALLER/packs/level)

+The level refers to `dotfiles/INSTALLER/packs/level`.
+The level mechanic is unfinished, and it was made for the installation to be compartimentalized.
+It is divided in five parts, and the user could specify how many layers (or levels) of the installation wants installed.
+Level one being the most basic and level five being the complete installation.

 ## license